Skip to Content

 6. Quick-dry towel

-We always take it when we go traveling.
-A quick-dry towel is an item to add to your Camino packing list.
-They are very light, pack small, dry quickly (as you can guess from the name), durable, and come in many different colors.
-Try to choose one with a unique pattern to recognize easily on washing lines in albergues.
+A quick-dry towel is a useful item to add to your Camino packing list.
+It is very light, packs small, dries quickly (as you can guess from the name), durable, and come in many different colors.
+Unlike in hotels you don’t get towels in albergues.

 A collection of our quick-dry towels (purple, blue, black, and turquoise)